Diebold Nixdorf: Diebold Safe & Lock Company to Diebold, Incorporated (1859-1960s)

 Diebold was founded in 1859 in Cincinnati, Ohio as the Diebold Bahmann Safe Company.
 Under the leadership of founder Charles Diebold, a German immigrant, the company's 250 initial employees began manufacturing safes and bank vaults out of a factory in Canton, Ohio.
 Diebold states that 878 of its safes protected some of the only undamaged property in the Great Chicago Fire of 1871, and the following year Diebold moved its operations and headquarters to Canton to meet increased demand.
 In 1874, Diebold was contracted to build the world's largest safe, to be installed in the San Francisco branch of Wells Fargo.
 In 1876, after becoming incorporated in Ohio, the company changed its name to Diebold Safe & Lock Company.
 Diebold secured its first international sale in 1881, when it built a safe for the President of Mexico.
 Diebold debuted manganese steel doors marketed as TNT-proof in 1890, and in 1921, Diebold sold the world's largest commercial bank vault to Detroit National Bank.
 Diebold became a publicly traded company in the 1930s.
 Also around that time, Diebold introduced a "robbery-deterrent system for banks that flooded the bank lobby with tear gas" to help deal with robbers such as the infamous John Dillinger.

 In 1936, Diebold expanded its product lines by acquiring companies specializing in products such as paper-based filing systems, and it began developing armor plate for military tanks that year.
 Between 1939 and 1945, Diebold devoted 98 percent of its activities to the war effort.
-Among other projects, during World War II Diebold employed around 2,900 workers and "sold $65 million in armor plate for more than 36,000 U.S. Army scout cars," particularly the M2 Scout car model.
+Among other projects, during World War II Diebold employed around 2,900 workers and "sold $65 million in armor plate for more than 36,000 US Army scout cars," particularly the M3 scout car model.
 In 1943, Diebold Safe & Lock Company changed its name to Diebold, Incorporated, in an effort to reflect the company's increasing diversification of products.
 The prohibition agent Eliot Ness was on the Diebold board from 1944 until 1951, and in 1952 Raymond Koontz was named Diebold's president, after first joining Diebold as an assistant to the president in 1947.
 Diebold earned a net income of $1.7 million in 1959.